 In the past, hypertension was diagnosed on the basis of clinic reading, but we know know that this is not accurate.
 This is because some patients have the so-called ‘white coat’ effect, which leads to a high blood pressure reading in clinic whilst the blood pressure outside clinic is normal.
 As treatment of hypertension is life-long, it is important to be sure.
 Before making the diagnosis, we now do an ambulatory 24-hour blood pressure profile (ABPM) and home blood pressure monitoring (HBPM).

 Blood pressure (BP) has a skewed normal distribution within the population and the currently accepted model assumes risk is continuously related to BP.
 The National Institute for Health and Clinical Excellence (NICE) recommends the following definitions:

-Although traditionally the lower blood pressure (diastoolic) has been thought to be more important, we now know from from the Framingham study and the Multiple Risk Factor Intervention Trial (MRFIT) study that it is the higher blood pressure (systolic) that is more important.
-However, evidence indicates that systolic pressure is the most important determinant of cardiovascular risk.
+Although traditionally the lower blood pressure (diastolic) has been thought to be more important, we now know from from the Framingham study and the Multiple Risk Factor Intervention Trial (MRFIT) study that it is the higher blood pressure (systolic) that is more important.
+Systolic rather than diastolic blood pressure is the most important in determining cardiovascular risk.

 Further investigations are geared towards identifying the causes of hypertension and its effects on organs such as the kidneys and the heart.
 In the majority of cases, no cause is found.
 In the minority, particularly in the young, hypertension may be due to uncommon disorders of the kidney and adrenal glands.
 Coronary heart disease, strokes, diabetes and high cholesterol are more common in people with hypertension, so these also need to be investigated.
 You may expect the following tests: